DeepLcom/deepl-mock/README.md

 ### Simplified glossaries
-This mock server implements glossaries and translations using glossaries, but translations will only make use pf glossary terms if the whole input text (or each line in a document) *exactly* matches a glossary term.
+This mock server implements glossaries and translations using glossaries, but translations will only make use of glossary terms if the whole input text (or each line in a document) *exactly* matches a glossary term.
 In contrast, the real DeepL API uses sentence context and language grammar when applying glossary terms.